Blog | Aesthetics To Go — Mobile Clinical Operating System for Licensed Providers

 The scheduling challenge for mobile providers

 Independent mobile providers face a unique scheduling problem: appointments are spread across different locations, and travel time between patients eats into productive hours.
-A provider who books four appointments across Las Vegas, Henderson, Summerlin, and Boulder City in one day could spend more time driving than treating.
+A provider who books four appointments across a metropolitan area in one day could spend more time driving than treating.
 Without intelligent scheduling, mobile practice is inefficient.

 How smart scheduling works